adF: A Novel System for Measuring Web Fingerprinting through Ads: Causes of Web Fingerprinting Vulnerability

 We compute the Shannon entropy of the attributes considered in our study using the following expression:

-Where $H$ is the entropy, $P$ is the probability of the appearance of the different values of the attribute, and $n$ is the total number of possible values for the attribute.
+Where $H$ is the entropy, $P$ is the probability distribution of the attribute's values, and $n$ is the total possible values for the attribute.
 The Shannon entropy is measured in bits and thus it uses a logarithm base equal to 2 ($b$ = 2).

-To compare the entropy of attributes with different cardinality, we use a normalized version of Shannon's entropy ($h$) dividing the equation~\ref{eq:entropy_equation} by ${\log_{2}(M)}$, where $M$ represents the number of values for each attribute \cite{shannonentropy_sciencedirect}.
+To compare the entropy of attributes with different cardinality, we use a normalized version of Shannon's entropy ($h$) dividing the equation~\ref{eq:entropy_equation} by ${\log_{2}(M)}$, where $M$ represents the number of values for each attribute.

 ${\log_{2}(M)}$ is the maximum possible diversity index where the entropy is maximum, and all values of an attribute are equally frequent.
 Hence, the resulting normalized entropy ranges between 1 (the attribute's largest discrimination power) and 0 (the attribute takes a unique value; thus, it is deterministic and useless for fingerprinting users).